connect2brain/mtms/README.md

 The installation script will install the mTMS software and its dependencies, including the ROS 2 workspace.
 Once finished, reboot the computer.

-### Web UI setup
+### Desktop app setup
-To create a desktop link to the mTMS panel:
-   - Open Chrome and navigate to http://localhost:3001
-   - Click "Install mTMS panel"
-   - Enable launching for desktop shortcut
+The installer builds and installs the Electron-based desktop app automatically.
+After installation, you can launch `mTMS panel` from the applications menu or from the desktop icon.

 ## Getting started